European Consortium for Political Research: ECPR Press

-ECPR Press publishes original research across all fields of political science, international relations and political thought, without restriction in approach or regional focus.
-It is also open to interdisciplinary work with a predominant political dimension.
+ECPR Press, ECPR's in-house book imprint, launched in 2005.
+Until 2024 it published original research across all fields of political science, international relations and political thought, without restriction in approach or regional focus.
+The Press was also open to interdisciplinary work with a predominant political dimension.

 Standing Groups and Research Networks

-ECPR Standing Groups encourage collaboration between scholars specialising in the same area of research.
+ECPR Standing Groups encourage collaboration between scholars specialising in the same subfields of research.
 Their informal structure allows closer exchange of ideas.

-Standing groups are open to individuals in ECPR member institutions as well as those from non-ECPR institutions.
+Membership of Groups and Networks is open to individuals working or studying at ECPR member institutions as well as those from non-member institutions.